-Plans for Gloucestershire solar farm turned down
+Gloucestershire solar farm plans turned down

 'Land loss temporary'

-Richard Boother, the applicant's planning agent, called on the committee to approve the scheme and said the imperative of tackling climate change outweighs the limited harm of the proposals.
+Richard Boother, the applicant's planning agent, called on the committee to approve the scheme and said the imperative of tackling climate change outweighed the limited harm of the proposals.

 The loss of prime agricultural land there would be temporary, he added.